wzslr321/flutter_guide/README.md

 <h2 align = "center"> Flutter starter guide for newbies </h1>
 <p align = "center">
   <i>
      It is intended for everyone who is <b>new </b> in Flutter.
 It covers its most useful widgets and  concepts.
-     First part of the tutorial shows examples with code sniipets, and defintions to make everything <b> as clear as possible. </b>
-     Second part sums up all the content introduced before and shows how to create <b> multi-screen application</b> step-by-step.
+Table of contents can be found below.
      Code associated to the guide can be found <a target="blank" href = "https://github.com/wzslr321/flutter_guide"> here </a>.
      <b>Every pull-request and help to improve this repository is welcome and really appreciated.</b>
   </i>